Tobey Maguire: 2002–2013: Spider-Man and stardom

 In 2006, Maguire starred in his first villainous role as Corporal Patrick Tully opposite George Clooney and Cate Blanchett in Steven Soderbergh's The Good German, based on the Joseph Kanon novel of the same name.
 He next played Spider-Man in Spider-Man 3 (2007).
-The film was a box office hit but received mixed reviews, with critics praising the cast and visual effects but criticizing the overabundance of villains.
+The film was a box office hit, but received mixed reviews, with critics praising the cast and visual effects but criticizing the overabundance of villains.
 Plans for Spider-Man 4 were set in order, but despite the proposed addition of characters like the Vulture and Black Cat (with John Malkovich and Anne Hathaway in talks to play them), the film was ultimately cancelled due to director Sam Raimi feeling creatively constrained, the poor reception to the previous film, and script and production complications.
 Sony's Columbia Pictures decided to reboot the franchise instead.
 The film, titled The Amazing Spider-Man, was released on July 3, 2012, to a strong box office performance and generally positive reviews, with Andrew Garfield playing Peter Parker.
 It was followed by a sequel, The Amazing Spider-Man 2 (2014), which received mixed reviews and had a mediocre box office performance.
 The series was cancelled due to these factors, as well as a desire to integrate Spider-Man into the Marvel Cinematic Universe.

-In 2008, he made a cameo appearance in the action comedy film Tropic Thunder as a gay 18th century monk in love with Father O'Malley, played by Robert Downey Jr. in the faux trailer for Satan's Alley.
+In 2008, he made a cameo appearance in the action comedy film Tropic Thunder as a gay 18th century monk in love with Father O'Malley, played by Robert Downey Jr., in the faux trailer for Satan's Alley.
 He was a last-minute replacement in the role, and due to previously scheduled commitments was only available to be on set for two hours to film his scenes.
-Near the end of Tropic Thunder, it is revealed that Maguire's character has been nominated for a Best Actor Oscar for Satan's Alley, which award he loses to Tugg Speedman (Ben Stiller) for his role in Tropic Blunder, presented by Kirk Lazarus.
+Near the end of Tropic Thunder, it is revealed that Maguire's character has been nominated for the Academy Award for Best Actor for Satan's Alley, which he loses to Tugg Speedman (Ben Stiller) for his role in Tropic Blunder, presented by Kirk Lazarus.